 The airfield boundary fences cross each of he airstrip approaches.
 These are clearly marked with white markers.

-Our winches have been upgraded with state of the art, high tensile dyneema rope.
-This rope can be expected to lie flat when laid out behind the winch, two cables run from an anchor at the launch point all the way to the winch.
+Our winches employ high tensile dyneema rope.
+This rope can be expected to lie flat when laid out behind the winch (two ropes run from an anchor at the launch point all the way to the winch).
 It is potentially hazardous to cross the winch lines by landing/ taxiing aircraft or by vehicle.
 Please ask a club member if unsure whether it is safe to cross a runway.

 Gliders entering the circuit area, regardless of the position in which the circuit is entered, must make a radio call on 126.7 MHz, indicating the glider call-sign, the location at which the circuit is being entered and the airstrip to be used.